04/15/2020 The Dark Side of Multitasking

 The Dark Side of Multitasking

-Have you ever tried to manage a phone call while continuing to work?
-How did that work out for you?
+Any of this sound familiar?
+How is it working out for you?
 The fact is, while many of us tout our superhuman multitasking skills, they’re nothing to brag about.
 Only 2 percent of the population can claim a true multitasker title, but for the rest of us, productivity—and/or quality—goes out the window when we do multiple things at once.1 For that special 2 percent, it seems genetics play a role in the ability to work on many tasks at the same time, using both sides of the brain, without sacrificing efficiency or quality.2

 What we think happens.